Trade Forex Trading

 • Quote Currency - USD

 Quote Currency is the second currency in a currency pair (USD).
-The Quote currency shows the value of the base currency in relation to the second currency.
+The Quote currency shows & displays the value of the base currency relative to the second currency.

 EURUSD Exchange Rate Explained